MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 There are multiple fixes and new changes in this release:

-- Updated default engine version to 1.1.24060.6 and default signatures version to 1.415.228.0.
+- Updated default engine version to `1.1.24060.6` and default signatures version to `1.415.228.0`.
-- Fix for MDE's cgroup resource constraints on non MDE processes
+- Resolved an issue with Defender for Endpoint's `cgroup` resource constraints on non-Defender for Endpoint processes.

 </details>